Bamboo Perspectives for the Andersonian

-However, this will require an additional ingredient to help us stay the entire course.
+However, we will require an additional ingredient to help us stay the entire course.
 This is a sense of ‘Purpose’.
 We must be clear about our ‘Purpose’, the direction and goal – or what we seek to achieve or accomplish.

 So ‘Constancy’ and ‘Purpose’ work hand-in-hand.
 If we have a clear ‘Purpose’ but lack the stamina and drive to press on in spite of difficulties, we will never achieve our goal.
-Similarly, if we have admirable ‘Constancy’ but have no clear goal or destination then we are expending a lot of energy without knowing when or whether we have reached our potential or goal since there was never one, to begin with!
+Similarly, if we have admirable ‘Constancy’ but have no clear goal or destination, then we are expending a lot of energy without knowing when or whether we have reached our potential or goal, since there was never one to begin with!